SvOlli/sorbus/doc/cpu_detect.md

 then switch over to a generic one.

-The "runtime environment" is - as all other runtime environments like the previous mentioned MCP and Native Cores - written in C. It provides everything up to the memory and clock signal.
+The "runtime environment" is - as all other runtime environments like the previous mentioned MCP and JAM Cores - written in C. It provides everything up to the memory and clock signal.
 The running code to detect the CPU should write an identifier to the last byte of memory.
 If this value changes from the default one, the processing will be stopped.